Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Methods

 The second extension to the model is to allow for the presence of undetected infections.
 This captures any individual who did not have a confirmed positive test reported to health officials.
 Undetected infections are incorporated by splitting the infectious compartment into two parts: observed (detected) cases, $C_t$, and undetected infectious individuals, $U_t$, such that $I_t = C_t + U_t$.
 Correspondingly, $I_t^* = C_t^* + U_t^*$, where $C_t^*$ are the observed cases counts and $U_t^*$ is unobserved.
 We assume $C_t^* \sim Binom\left(I_t^*, \pi^{detect}\right)$, where $\pi^{detect}$ is the probability of an infection being detected, i.e., the case ascertainment rate.
 In many cases, there may be data from seroprevalence studies available to inform a strong prior on this detection probability.
 The proposed SIHRD model with undetected infections is visualized in Supplemental Figure 1.
 It's worth noting that we assume a constant probability of detection over time, however, in reality this may be time-varying due to changes in testing capacity \citep{omori2020changes} or test-seeking behavior \citep{colman2023ascertainment}.
 The assumption of time-invariant case ascertainment was used to better facilitate model identifiability and may be reasonable for shorter time scales such as the six to ten weeks used in our data analyses.
 We provide further consideration of this assumption and alternative approaches in Section \ref{disc}.

 Lastly, we consider extending the alarm function of Ward et al\cite{ward2023bayesian} to allow multiple data sources to inform population behavior.
-The transmission probability $\pi_t^{(SI)}$ remains unchanged from Equation \ref{eq_pSI}, but we now consider the alarm to be a function of observed cases and deaths, i.e., $a_t = f(C_{t-1, m}^*, D^*_{t-1, m})$.
+The transmission probability $\pi_t^{(SI)}$ remains unchanged from Equation \ref{eq_pSI}, but we now consider the alarm to be a function of the average observed cases and deaths over the past $m$ days, i.e., $a_t = f(C_{t-1, m}^*, D^*_{t-1, m})$, where $C^*_{t-1, m} = \frac{1}{m} \sum_{i = t-m-1}^{t-1}C^*_i$ and $D^*_{t-1, m} = \frac{1}{m} \sum_{i = t-m-1}^{t-1}D^*_i$ with smoothing parameter $m \in \{1, 2, ..., t-1\}$.
 While theoretically the alarm could also depend on other factors, we found that when several highly correlated data sources were used (e.g., cases, hospitalizations, \textit{and} deaths), a lack of identifiability inhibited estimation.
 Cases and deaths were chosen as those are most commonly available and because they are furthest apart in the disease process which reduces correlation.
-In a model with undetected infections the alarm could be specified as a function of the true incidence, $I_{t-1, m}^*$, however, as this is generally unknown to the population during an outbreak we find it more realistic to assume that behavior is only informed by observed data.
+In a model with undetected infections the alarm could be specified as a function of the smoothed true incidence, $I_{t-1, m}^*$, however, as this is generally unknown to the population during an outbreak we find it more realistic to assume that behavior is only informed by observed data.
 We define the multivariable alarm as

 This parameterization was chosen for interpretability of the $\alpha$ parameter as the relative contribution of observed cases in informing the population alarm compared to deaths.
 Thus, the multivariable alarm has advantages of being more flexible than a single metric alarm while also providing inference to help understand what influences population behavior.
+Note that the use of the multivariable alarm is not limited to the SIHRD compartmental framework, as long as data on deaths are available.
+However, if implemented within an SIR framework, deaths are an exogenous input as they are not generated within the model structure.
+In contrast, the SIHRD formulation treats both cases and deaths as endogenous inputs.